- March 17, 2020

 Also, make sure to include the essential elements in your environment when you work from home:

 - Desk and a comfortable chair – they should both have the appropriate width and height.
-It can help you avoid back, leg, and hand pain
+It can help you avoid back, leg, and hand pain.
+An ergonomic foot rest can also help avoid posture-related pain.

 - A computer monitor or a laptop stand – for safe and healthy distance and proper size of apps and tools you use on your computer, your eyes will thank you for that!